codingbanana21/Snail-Wars/README.md

-A Godot game about shoting snails.
+A Godot game about snails shoting snails.

+Controls:
+WAD or arrow keys to move
+Left mouse button to shot
+Scroll wheel to change weapon

 The link to the font I used https://brackeysgames.itch.io/brackeys-platformer-bundle